 Get a Taste of Camp … Before Camp

-- Family Fun Festival and Open House with PJ Library – experience a taste of camp in one small bite-sized day and tour our facilities at Cal Maritime.
+- Date TBD: Family Fun Festival and Open House with PJ Library – experience a taste of camp in one small bite-sized day and tour our facilities at Cal Maritime.

-- Visit Camp on the Road – Meet one of our camp directors, get all your questions answered, and get some free camp swag at a synagogue, JCC or camp fair near you!
+- All Year: Visit Camp on the Road – Meet one of our camp directors, get all your questions answered, and get some free camp swag at a synagogue, JCC or camp fair near you!
 See when we’ll be in your hood here.

 How Can I Tell If My Child Is Ready?